 When it comes to vocational training and education in general, like everything else, an industry must grow and evolve in order to meet the ever-growing demands of its time.
-As such, the use of technology to assist in teaching has seen substantial growth in recent years and will continues to do so as we fully embrace the Digital Age in its many forms.
+As such, the use of technology to assist in teaching has seen substantial growth in recent years and will continue to do so as we fully embrace the Digital Age in its many forms.

-A recent study by Statista revealed use of technology doubled between 2012 and 2017, a figure that is forecast to keep increasing.
+A recent study by Statista revealed the use of technology doubled between 2012 and 2017, a figure that is forecast to keep increasing.
 The study’s meta-data reported that 71% of organizations implemented digital learning strategies in 2017.
 It also predicted that companies will spend an average of 69% of their Learning & Development budget on technology-assisted learning programmes and online training courses in the future.

 Careers Themselves are Changing & Evolving